firmoholanda/ruby-bubble-sort/readme.md

 this project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-in this project, we will be implementing the buble
+in this project, we will be implementing the bubble sort algorithm.

 ## 🔗 link to assignment

-the assignment can be found in the Odin Project's HTML and CSS course that can be found [here]https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap).
+the assignment can be found in the Odin Project's HTML and CSS course that can be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).

 ## 📡 technologies used

-- html
-- css
-- bootstrap
+- ruby
 - github

-basic HTML5, CSS3, bootstrap 4 and github was used on this solo project.
+basic ruby and github was used on this project.

 ## 🚀 the project

-this project can be found in https://github.com/firmoholanda/newsweek.com-clone
+this project can be found in https://github.com/firmoholanda/ruby-bubble-sort

 ### ✨ [live version](https://raw.githack.com/firmoholanda/newsweek.com-clone/development/index.html)